nikerla/vc-content/pages/blogs/news/2014-08-06-virtocommerce-1-10-and-1-11-release-notes.md

 * **Dynamic Content Razor Templates** – dynamic content like banners can now use Razor templates
 * **Login status indicator** – special language based index fields are created for each multi language property
 * **Order Statistics** – added job that recalculates statistics for the order dashboard
-* [StackOverflow](http://stackoverflow.com/tags/virtocommerce) – we added new public community on StackOverflow, go ask your questions!
+* <a href="http://stackoverflow.com/tags/virtocommerce" rel="nofollow">StackOverflow</a> – we added new public community on StackOverflow, go ask your questions!

 # What’s next?